Oriental Dragon Review and Specifications

 Review of Oriental Dragon

 The luxury cruise ship Oriental Dragon was originally named "Sun Viking" and ordered by Royal Caribbean Cruise Lines.
 The ship entered service for the first time in 1972.
-Today, Oriental Dragon is owned by Capital Dragon Global Holding company (subsidiary of Zann Corporation-ZNNC) and operated by Hong Kong-based Island Shipmanagement Ltd.
+Today, Oriental Dragon is owned by Capital Dragon Global Holding company (a subsidiary of Zann Corporation-ZNNC) and operated by Hong Kong-based Island Shipmanagement Ltd.

 History - construction and ownership